Patrick-Gibbs/SCI30001/README.md

 Execulation – navigate to /Expermiment2/ and use the following command:

-python3 polymorphicSites.py [target population] [off target populations]
+python3 polymorphicSites.py [target population] [off target populations] [sync file]

 target and off target populations are given by integers pertaining to the index in the sync file.
 For example if one wanted to compared population 0 to population 1 they would use:

-python3 polymorphicSites.py [target population] [off target populations]
+python3 polymorphicSites.py 0 1 ../Sample_Data/Lolium_small.sync

 for doing pair wise comprasons as was conducted in the research report it is recommneded to use GNU parallel.
 In particualr the following command was used in the research report.